Child and Adolescent OCD

 Recognizing OCD in Young People

 Children with OCD often struggle to understand or explain their fears.
-They may appear distracted, oppositional, or anxious — and their compulsive behaviors are frequently mistaken for stubbornness or quirks.
-Early identification and specialized treatment are essential to prevent OCD from becoming deeply entrenched.
+They may appear distracted, oppositional, or anxious — and their compulsive behaviors are frequently mistaken for stubbornness, quirks, or anxiety disorders.
+Early identification and specialized treatment are critical to preventing OCD from disrupting a child's development and becoming entrenched through adolescence.

-Young people with OCD often develop elaborate rituals — checking, counting, repeating, or seeking constant reassurance from parents and teachers.
+Elaborate rituals — checking, counting, repeating, and seeking constant reassurance from adults

-OCD can severely disrupt a child's schooling, friendships, and family life — making everyday tasks feel overwhelming and exhausting.
+Disrupted schooling, friendships, and family life that make daily tasks feel overwhelming

 ~ Common Signs of OCD in Children